phytoporg/riot.gol.2/README.md

 The LUT creation and usage can be found in `GOLGrid`.
 Updating cells is done by only tracking live cells and any dead cells which may neighbor them.
 During each generation, dead and neighborless cells are retired from storage.

+## Test strategy

+To keep things simple, my tests focused on validating the rules of the game for individual cells.
+To that end there are four suites of tests: Alive->Dead, Dead->Alive, Alive->Alive, Dead->Dead.
+In each suite, every combination of `n` live neighbors (where `n` live neighbors has the appropriately intended effect of killing, animating or doing nothing to the center cell).

+I had time to add another test to validate generational progression.
+A [blinker](https://www.conwaylife.com/wiki/Blinker) is created, and each generation validates the expected alternating state for the blinker.

 ## Building

 Grab yourself whichever flavor of [CMake](https://cmake.org/) suits your tastes, or more importantly, works on your respective platform.